-The Department of Health however recommends that all persons should wear cloth masks wherever they are in contact with others.
-Masks has been shown to significantly reduce the risk of spreading the virus by an infected person (even though there is no evidence that it reduces the risk of being infected).
+The Department of Labour and Employment prescribes that all persons should wear cloth masks at all times while they are in the workplace.
+Masks has been shown to significantly reduce the viral load in the air.

-It is therefore essential that all workers must wear a fabric mask at all times (including during breaks) while they are in the workplace.
+It is essential that all workers must wear a fabric mask at all times (including during breaks) while they are in the workplace.
 They must however:

-- > NEVER touch the mask to adjust it - > NEVER remove the mask for any reason whatsoever - > NEVER touch the inside of the mask - > ALWAYS replace the mask regularly and wash the used mask with soap and warm water
+- > NEVER touch the mask to adjust it - > NEVER remove the mask for any reason whatsoever - > NEVER touch the inside of the mask - > ALWAYS wear the mask correctly over the nose and mouth - > ALWAYS replace the mask regularly and wash the used mask with soap and warm water